Terry Wallace: Richmond

 In August 2004, he was appointed the senior coach of Richmond for five seasons from 2005, replacing Danny Frawley.

 His first year at Richmond was unsuccessful, as the club under Wallace finished twelfth at the end of the 2005 season despite spending most of the first half of the season in the top eight, mostly in the top four.
-In the 2006 season, Richmond under Wallace with three straight crushing defeats at the start of the season placed them at the bottom of the ladder, but they recovered to win five out of the next seven games, including a win against the Adelaide Crows, who were on top of the AFL ladder at the time; but they did not make the finals, just missing out and finishing ninth at the end of the 2006 season.
+In the 2006 season, Richmond under Wallace with three straight crushing defeats at the start of the season placed them at the bottom of the ladder, but they recovered to win five out of the next seven games, including a famous tactical win against the Adelaide Crows, who were on top of the AFL ladder at the time, using extreme possession retention and tempo tactics; but they did not make the finals, just missing out and finishing ninth at the end of the 2006 season.

 The 2007 season proved to be Wallace's worst at any club.
 The Tigers lost the first five games of the season by less than 25 points and maintained leads in many of those games going into the final quarter.
 However, in Round 6, 2007, the Tigers were soundly defeated by the eventual premiers, Geelong, at the Telstra Dome by a record margin of 157 points.
 This subsequently led to the board and management formally apologizing to supporters at Wallace's "Tuesdays with Terry" press conference.
 Richmond under Wallace won only three games to finish sixteenth in last position on the ladder for the wooden spoon position at the end of the 2007 season.

 The 2008 season was a vital year for Wallace in relation to his future at the club.
 Brett Deledio said that the club had to make the top eight at all costs in order to repay the faith shown by supporters.
 The season was a big improvement with Richmond starting off with a win over Carlton in Round 1.
 But the team did not make the finals with Richmond under Wallace finishing ninth at the end of the 2008 season with eleven wins, ten losses and one draw.